 - support victims of crime to help them come to terms with what has happened

 - help young people to improve their behaviour and integrate back into their communities

 - encourage young people to make amends for their crimes

 - show young people who offend the consequences of their crimes

 - deal with young people appropriately, depending on the seriousness and persistence of their offending

 Age of criminal responsibility

 Children under 10 are considered not to have reached an age where they can be held responsible for their actions.
 Because they are under the "age of criminal responsibility" they can't be charged with any criminal offence.

 Children aged 10 or over are considered to be fully responsible for their actions in the same way an adult is.
-There are some differences in the sentences young people can receive.
+There are some differences in the sentences young people can get.

 Decisions to prosecute youth crime

 The Public Prosecution Service will consider each case and decide whether to: